skylight-hq/skylight.digital/pages/brand/writing/brand_narrative.md

 How we want the world to see us.

 <div class="example" markdown="1">
-**Mission-oriented.** We’re driven by a burning passion to create better outcomes for the public through great government digital services.
+**Mission oriented.** We’re driven by a burning passion to create better outcomes for the public through great government digital services.

 **Talented.** When you work with Skylight, you’re engaging with experts who are the best at what they do, and always deliver results — even when the going gets tough.